 What is sick pay and how do I know if an employee is eligible?

-Statutory Sick Pay, also known as SSP, is the money that employees receive when they have been off work sick for a number of days.
+Statutory Sick Pay, also known as SSP, is the type of absence pay where employees receive payment when they have been off work sick for a number of days.

 If a member of staff has been sick for 4 full days or more in a row (including weekends and non- working days), they could be entitled to SSP.
-There are other rules of eligibility though, as they must earn at least £118 a week (before tax) and follow an employer’s rules for getting sick pay.
+There are other rules of eligibility though, as they must earn at least £118 a week (before tax) and follow an employer’s rules for getting sick / absence pay.

 If someone is self-employed, have received Employment and Support Allowance (ESA) within the last 12 weeks, are a member of the armed forces or are currently in legal custody, they are not eligible to receive Statutory Sick Pay.

 They will also fail to qualify for SSP if they have already succeeded the maximum amount (28 weeks) or if they are currently receiving Statutory Maternity Pay (SMP).
 It should be noted that part time workers are also eligible to receive SSP, as long as they earn at least £118 a week.